jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 # Cards

-> Last generated: 29/11/2025 4:49:48 pm
+> Last generated: 2/12/2025 4:52:07 pm

 ## A Rock for Francois

 ```
 1
 Artifact - Rock
-{1}, {T}, Sacrifice this artifact: Search your library for a rock card and put it into your hand.
+{1}, {T}, Sacrifice this artifact: Search your library for a Rock card and put it into your hand.
 {1}, Sacrifice this artifact: Draw a card.
 ---
-Verso: We'll trade you.
+Verso: We’ll trade you.
 Urrie for this, uh... lovely portrait of you.
-Francois: Is that s'posed to be ME?!
+Francois: Is that s’posed to be ME?!
 Esquie: I think we captured your essence beautifully.
 ```